Generalized Alternating Projections on Manifolds and Convex Sets: Generalized Alternating Projections

 result in that the subdominant eigenvalues of $S$ have magnitude $\gamma(S)=\gamma^{*}$, where

-When the Friedrichs angle does not exist, i.e., when one subspace is contained in the other, we define $\alpha^*=1$ and $\gamma^*=0$.
-The next two theorems show that this rate is optimal under mild assumptions.
+When the Friedrichs angle does not exist, i.e., when one subspace is contained in the other, we define $\alpha^*=1$ and $\gamma^*=0$. \mnoteh{Here, and in Theorem 2, we need that $\gamma^*$ is defined when there is no $\theta_F$..} The next two theorems show that this rate is optimal under mild assumptions.
 The theorems were published without proofs by the authors in \cite{falt-optimal}.
 We restate them with minor modifications and prove them here.